 Preclinical Carcinogenicity Testing

 One major issue is the potential carcinogenic activity of candidate drugs.
 Regulatory agencies are very strict on the assessment of this aspect of drug safety.

-The transgenic rasH2 model, developed by Tatsuji Nomura at CIEA in Japan16, is an indispensable tool for laboratories involved in the evaluation of compound genotoxicity.
-This model is significantly more susceptible to genotoxic carcinogens than wild-type mice, supporting increased sensitivity in safety testing and a reduction in both animal test cohort size and project timelines17.
+, is an indispensable tool for laboratories involved in the evaluation of compound genotoxicity.
+This model is significantly more susceptible to genotoxic carcinogens than wild-type mice, supporting increased sensitivity in safety testing and a reduction in both animal test cohort size and project timelines17

 Efficacy Testing with Humanized Mice